chancancode/branch-rename/README.md

 5. If there are existing pull requests open against the "master" branch that you would like to keep, [update their base branch][change-pr-base-branch] to the "main" branch.
-Otherwise, they will be closed automatically when we delete the remote "master" branch on GitHub.
+Any unchanged pull requests will be closed automatically when we delete the remote "master" branch on GitHub.
+If you have multiple pull requests that require a base branch update, consider using the [retarget_prs](https://github.com/ethomson/retarget_prs) utility to automate this change.

 6. Delete your local "master" branch: